hkurokawa/code-review-as-journey/presentation.md

 - Use it watching the profiler of AS
 - Does it have a strong reference to Activity?
+- Does it close Closable?

 [.footer: Photo by [Luis Tosta](https://unsplash.com/photos/SVeCm5KF_ho?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/)]

 ^
 Also next topic is big one.
 We don't have to be always sensitive about memory leak.
-1.But it's good have a look profiler, when you have any concern.
+1. But it's good have a look at profiler, when you have any concern.
+2. For example, strong reference to Activity,
+3. forgetting close Closable stuff.
+The easiest way to find leaks is to repeat screen transition, watching memory profiler.
-2.For example, strong reference to Activity, forgetting close Closable When you repeat screen transition, memory usage may increase. that's the leak
+If the memory usage increases, that's the leak

+[.build-lists: true]

 ---
 ![right](img/tests.jpg)